 - It's recommended to choose the diesel-engine-powered versions as they have received a big improvement, namely the 2-liter diesel engine versions in particular the 320d EfficientDynamics.
 This 320d EfficientDynamics version is reported to accelerate from 0-62mph in eight seconds and can return as much as 69mpg on the combined cycle.
 For this reason, the 320d EfficientDynamics version is the pick as either a new or used car.

-- If you prefer petrol-powered-engine versions, the 335i is known as a powerful car which uses a twin-turbo 3-liter engine kicking out just over 300bhp.
+- If you prefer petrol-powered-engine versions, the 335i is known as a powerful car that uses a twin-turbo 3-liter engine kicking out just over 300bhp.
 The engineering that went into this car was remarkable with a little delay from the turbo when accelerating and a mid-range acceleration that could outrun the V-8 powered BMW M3.
-However, this version has been judged by the amount of complaints to be more troublesome so It is not recommended.
+However, this version has been judged by the number of complaints to be more troublesome so It is not recommended.

 - For reliability, Consumer Reports rates the 2006-2011 3 Series at or above average.

 - According to the NHTSA crash tests, this 3 Series generation received 4 stars in frontal crash tests and 5 stars in side crash tests through 2006-2010.